Sristi27/Coding-Challenges/README.md

-This repository consists of my solutions to the various coding challenges of Hackerearth and Leetcode
+###This repository consists of my solutions to the various coding challenges of Hackerearth and Leetcode in Python and C++.

 <h1>Leetcode</h1>